Peacocks nearby: approximating sequences of measures: Approximation by peacocks: infinity Wasserstein distance (discrete time)

 Similarly we can show that $\mathbb{E}R_\mu^{\max}=m$, and thus it suffices to show that

 But this can be done exactly as in Lemma \ref{mininkugel}. \end{proof}

 \begin{rem} It is not hard to show that

-where \end{rem} Before formulating our main theorem, we recall that in Definition~\ref{def:conv} we defined a peacock to be a sequence of probability measures with finite mean and increasing w.r.t.\ convex order.
+where \end{rem} Before formulating our first main theorem, we recall that a peacock is a sequence of probability measures with finite mean and increasing w.r.t.\ convex order (Definition~\ref{def:conv}).
 We now give a simple reformulation of this property.
 For a given sequence of call functions~$(R_n)_{n\in\setN}$, define, for $N\in\setN$ and $x_1,\dots,x_N\in\setR$,

 \begin{prop} A sequence of call functions $(R_n)_{n\in\setN}$ with constant mean defines a peacock if and only if $\Phi_N(x_1,\dots,x_N) \leq 0$ for all $N\in\setN$ and $x_1,\dots,x_N\in\setR$. \end{prop} \begin{proof} According to Proposition~\ref{RFprop}~\ref{convexorderR}, we need to check whether the sequence of call functions increases.
 Let $n\in\setN$ be arbitrary.
 If we set the $n$-th component of $(x_1,\dots,x_{n+1})$ to an arbitrary $x\in\setR$ and let all others tend to $\infty$, we get